 What does the hibiscus flower symbolize?

-With beautiful blossoms that range from 4” to 10” in diameter, hibiscus flowers are symbols of femininity and female beauty in all shapes and sizes.
+With beautiful blossoms that range from 4” to 10” in diameter, hibiscus flowers are symbols of femininity and female beauty of all shapes and sizes.
 They represent the power that femininity has to be receptive.
-You can say that the hibiscus flower embodies the law of attraction.
+You can say that hibiscus flowers embody the law of attraction.
 Just by being themselves, they attract admiration and even awe.